 - In a small bowl, combine the blueberries with one tablespoon of flour, toss until coated and carefully fold in the blueberries to the rest of the batter.

-- Scoop the lemon blueberry batter into the prepared muffin tins, about ¾ full, then sprinkle the tops with Sugar in the Raw (about 1 tsp per muffin).
+- Scoop the lemon blueberry batter into the prepared muffin tins, about ¾ full, then sprinkle the tops with Sugar in the Raw (about 1 teaspoon per muffin).

 - To make the streusel topping, combine the flour, sugar and melted butter.
 Mix until combined, then add about 2 Tablespoons of streusel to the top of each muffin.